 Discover more great email signature template designs, after reading these killer tips:

 1. Keep It Simple

 You’ve heard the saying, “less is more.”
-When it comes to your email signature, it can be true.
+When it comes to the ideal email signature format, it can be true.
 If your email signature is too busy or contains too much information your reader can become distracted or overwhelmed.
 Plus, some companies require the use of a uniform simple email signature for company business emails.